mosincos/sabicube/README.md

 ========

 A single-player total conversion of Cube2-Sauerbraten with focus on adding rpg/adventure elements.
-This package includes the first three levels of the game ZetaProject, and a test-map for the new features.
+This package includes the first chapter of the game ZetaProject, and a test-map for the new features.
 The goal is to make the gamebuilding process as fun as playing a game, with intuitive menus and guides to help anyone make their own open-source rpg/adventure game, without prior knowledge of programming or 3D-modeling.